tls-md/tls-md/TLS/Concepts/EXTINGUISH.md

 CAUSE TO STOP BURNING.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard word for extinguishing a fire is xí 息.
+1. The standard word for extinguishing a fire is xí [[息]].
-2. Miè 滅 "destroy" is occasionally used to refer to the extinguishing of fires.
+2. Miè [[滅]] "destroy" is occasionally used to refer to the extinguishing of fires.
 ## Modern Chinese Criteria
 熄滅
 熄